DeltaSierra4/SMAK/README.md

 * Language field: Set to "en" for English.
 May include "ko" and "jp" eventually.
 * Username field: Write your Facebook username.
 * Datadir field: Put the path to the directory containing your Social Media data.
 If it is installed in the same folder as the codebase, it is expected to be something like "<Folder name>", where <Folder name> is the folder that contains your Social Media data.
+* Resultsdir field: Provide a name for the folder that will contain your results.
+Default is set to "results".
+* Analysis_period field: Provide a combination of any of the following: `"monthly"`, `"annual"`, and `"global"`.
+The options must be enclosed in square brackets as shown in the example config.json file.
+Default is set to ["monthly"].
+NB!
+It is strongly recommended to choose only one of the three options to keep runtime down to a minimum.
 * Post_types field: List of types of posts you wish to analyze.
 Default is set to ["comments", "messages", "posts"].
 All items must be kept in square brackets as shown in the sample configuration json file and must be any combination of the three available options above.
 * Target_names: List of usernames that you wish to specifically analyze your interactions with.
 Default is set to an empty list, i.e. [].